Jason-Adam/pytorch-cpp/README.md

 Please note that this is the distribution for MacOS with no CUDA.

+## Generative Adversarial Network (GAN)
+The program will Generative Adversarial Network (GAN) on the MNIST data set.
+A GAN consists of two distinct neural network models, the generator and the discriminator.
+The most basic definition is that a generator produces images from noise distribution to resemble images from the target distribution (i.e. the MNIST digits), and the discriminator provides a probability of how real or fake those images are.
+The generator uses this as feedback training input to produce more realistic images.

 ## Running the Program
-The program will run a Convolutional Neural Network on the MNIST data set.
 You can download the data set with the following command:

 ```bash
 python3 download_mnist.py